-Take two-third the 5GHz bandwidth of a router, and that’s its ballpark sustained local speed.
-Now divide that number by your family members, you’ll get an idea of how much bandwidth each will get when all of you are online at the same time.
+Divide that number by your family members to get an idea of how much bandwidth each will get when everyone is online at the same time.

-How fast is your broadband compared with others on Dong Knows Tech?
+How fast is my broadband compared with others?

 Having Gigabit-class Internet access probably feels like you've moved up in the world.
-Enjoy it.
-You’re one of those lucky few, as long as you don’t pay too much for it.
+Enjoy it!